Starbucks predicts a 50% sales drop in China because of coronavirus - Local News 8

 Starbucks predicts a 50% sales drop in China because of coronavirus

-Starbucks is expecting significantly lower sales in its Chinese stores in the second quarter because of the deadly coronavirus.
+Starbucks is expecting significantly lower sales in its Chinese stores in the current quarter because of the deadly coronavirus.

 In February, sales at stores open at least 13 months in China dropped 78% compared to the prior year because of temporary store closures, reduced hours of operation and a sharp decline in customer traffic, CEO Kevin Johnson and CFO Patrick Grismer noted in a letter to stakeholders Thursday.

-The disruption means that Starbucks has had to significantly adjust its second-quarter outlook in China.
+The disruption means that Starbucks has had to significantly adjust its outlook for the quarter through March in China.

 Before the outbreak, the company expected sales at stores open at least 13 months to jump by 3%.
 Now, it estimates a 50% decline, and a hit of between $400 million to $430 million to its revenue in the country compared to earlier expectations.
 And it may delay opening some stores in the country.